 What is InDesign bleed?

 InDesign bleed can understand as an extra area that is provided in the designed document for taking it to printing purposes.
-Many times when we print our document it may happen that there is misguide area through the printer and it will cause to damage our design of the document.
-So for overcoming this issue we set a bleed area around our designed document.
-You can add bleed to your designed document at the time of creating a new document or during working with it which means you can add bleed area any time as per your choice.
+Many times when we print our document it may happen that there is misguide area through the printer, and it will cause to damage the design of the document.
+So for overcoming this issue, we set a bleed area around our designed document.
+You can add bleed to your designed document at the time of creating a new document or during working with it, which means you can add bleed area any time as per your choice.
 Let us discuss some important facts and aspects of bleed for having a good understanding of it.

 Now let me tell you what are the steps through which you can set bleeds for your document.
 First, take a new document by clicking on Create New button on the welcome screen of this software.

-Once you click a New Document dialog box will be open like this.
+Once you click, a New Document dialog box will open like this.
 Select any preset or enter the desired size of your document.

 In the Presets Details section, you will have some details.
 At the bottom of the details section, you will find the Bleed and Slug section.
 By default, it will be zero.
 You can set it as per the requirement of your design document.
 Here I will leave it as it is.